 In the past couple of years of Southeast Asia budget traveling, I have packed and unpacked so many times I should be an expert by now.
 But I’m not.
 Predicting what I might need falls into the ‘Murphy’s Law’ category, which is if I bring it, I won’t need it and if I don’t bring it I will.
-But including a few tried and true travel hacks always saves me time as well as money.
+But including a few of my tried and true travel hacks for Southeast Asia have always saved me time as well as money.

 You may smugly say, “I only stay at the best.”
 But the truth is, some of the best hotels can have their shortcomings when it comes to interior design planning and layout.
 Also last minute travels can sometimes put you in the position to be less choosy.
 There are also, those little emergencies that can happen along the way.

 That’s one on the reasons I love reading those how to pack and what to bring blogs, so I can compare notes.
 Some are more practical than others and location can be a factor for sure.
-But in my past year or so of accommodation researching in Malaysia and Thailand I have found a few items that I bring along on my back road travels, just in case I need to pull a MacGyver out of my hat.
+But in my past year or so of accommodation researching in Malaysia and Thailand I have found a few items that I bring along on my back road travels, just in case I need to pull MacGyver-style travel hacks out of my hat.

-You may find these items and travel hacks will come in handy.
+These travel hacks for Southeast Asia will come in handy.

 1).
 Duct tape